tbrowder/Foo-Bar/README.md

 DESCRIPTION
 ===========

-**Foo::Bar** is test module with on file in the /resources directory but no corresponding entry in META6.json file.
+**Foo::Bar** is a test module with one file in the /resources directory, but no corresponding entry in the META6.json file.

 AUTHOR
 ======